sianjin/Array-Processing-Paper-Reading/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims at listing milestones in phased array systems and related signal processing algorithms.
+This project aims at listing milestones in array signal processing algorithms.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>